1. Revamp Your Meals

 - Stop eating at least 2 or 3 hours before lying down.

-- If you nap, curl up in a chair instead of in bed.
-Sleeping upright can help.
+- If you want a nap, curl up in a chair instead of in bed.
+Sleeping in a more upright position can help.

 4. Loosen Up

 If you smoke, stop.
-Smoking may mean more stomach acid and make it harder to keep that acid down.
+Smoking may \make it harder to keep stomach acid down.
 It can take several tries to kick the habit for good, so hang in there and keep trying!
 Your doctor can help.